Governance, performance woes put investors off emerging Asian stocks

 Take the case of China and South Korea, for example.

-Although Beijing is undertaking reforms, the inefficiency of its state-owned enterprises, including its Big Four banks - Industrial & Commercial Bank of China (601398.SS), China Construction Bank (601939.SS), Agricultural Bank of China (601288.SS) and Bank of China (601988.SS) - has long been one of the country's thorniest problems.
+Although Beijing is undertaking reforms, the inefficiency of its state-owned enterprises, including its Big Four banks - Industrial & Commercial Bank of China, China Construction Bank, Agricultural Bank of China and Bank of China - has long been one of the country's thorniest problems.

 The rare challenge by a foreign fund has stirred public debate about the country's corporate-governance standards, especially amid growing disenchantment with family-owned businesses running rough-shod over minority interests.